lokin7778/ENGR_1181_SDP_GAME/README.md

 2. You can play this game in two modes, either to story mode, which will introduce to a story and then ask you questions based on that or an infinite Hiragana mode, which is basically just questions till the user decides to quit externally.

+# Functionality

+1. Created the ranQuestion function.
+It takes in a starting number and an ending number.
+It will use these to generate 4 eunique random numbers that will be used as the choices for the random questions.